MatsuMizu/GAGE-InGAGE/README.md

 Type 'vvp ./a.out' to see the results.

 In fact the only purpose of these testers is to show that the schemes work properly (the are correct results in the output files).

+About the files:
+~ Qer.v - 4-2-bit s-block Q;
+~ Ler.v - leader constant generator (generates 32 2-bit constants depending on the round).